neekware/fullerstack/libs/ngx-logger/README.md

 # Note:

 1. `@fullerstack/ngx-logger` depends on `@fullerstack/ngx-config` for accessing the log level.
-2. You may want to set the log level to `LogLevels.debug` for development and `LogLevels.warn` for production.
+2. You may want to set the log level to `LogLevel.debug` for development and `LogLevel.warn` for production.
 3. `@fullerstack/ngx-logger` should be imported at the root level of your application.
-4. To disable the logger, set the level to `LogLevels.none`, (default).
+4. To disable the logger, set the level to `LogLevel.none`, (default).

 # License